cmbi/copal/readme.md

 # COPAL -- COmplexome Profile ALignment
 ## Synopsis

-COPAL is a tool that aligns complexome profile samples using an adaptation on the dynamic time warping algorithm.
+COPAL is a tool that aligns complexome profiling samples using a multi-dimensional adaptation of the dynamic time warping algorithm.
-After alignment it can quantify differences in protein migration patterns between sample groups using the hausdorff effect size
+After alignment it can quantify differences in protein migration patterns between sample groups using the hausdorff effect size.

 ## Installation

-COPAL can be installed by cloning this repository.
+COPAL source code can be accessed by cloning this repository.
-To run the tool from python, run the maindtw.py module.
+To run the tool with python, run the copal/COPAL_main.py module.
-To run the tool with the GUI wrapper from python, run the gui.py module.
+To run the tool with the Graphical user interface (GUI) wrapper with python, run the COPAL_gui.py module.
-To run the packaged tool with GUI, execute the executable single file on your preferred platform (Windows, Linux or Mac).
+To use the packaged tool (with GUI), download the [latest release](https://github.com/cmbi/copal/releases), and run the executable single file (Windows or Mac).

 ### requirements

-* python 3  (for python2 switch to py2_version branch)
+* python 3  (for python2.7 switch to py2_version branch)
 * numpy
 * pandas
 * xlsxwriter